MRU-MACO-1501-202204-002/laborials/laborial-11-debugging.md

 **TOPIC: Debugging, Testing, and Refactoring**

-This tutorial gives you a chance to read some math formulas, debug some code, make some functions, and generally have an absolutely _wonderful_ time.
+This tutorial gives you a chance to read some physics formulas, debug some code, make some functions, and generally have an absolutely _wonderful_ time.

 ## Introduction